BlankParenthesis/PxlsNetworking/core.md

 A connecting client may specify which extensions it wishes to be enabled on the websocket using the `extensions_list` query parameter.
 Extension names are the same as those in `/info`.
 To receive the events defined here, the list should contain the value `core`.

+Servers should disconnect clients when metadata about the board changes which the client is not notified about.
+Because of this, clients should fetch the board metadata again after an unexpected socket disconnect.
 ### Server packets
 These packets are sent by the server to inform the client of something.
 They should be sent as UTF-8 encoded JSON text or as a [permessage-deflate](https://www.rfc-editor.org/rfc/rfc7692) representation of that if supported.